-ARRT will assign you a 90-day exam window, which will be printed on your CSR.
+ARRT will assign you a 90-day exam window, appearing on your CSR.
 You should schedule your exam appointment for a date within the 90-day exam window printed on your CSR.
 Generally, examination windows begin on the Wednesday after your application is processed at the ARRT and extend for 90 calendar days.
-For example, if an exam payment is processed on Thursday, April 15, 2021, the examination window will begin on Wednesday, April 21, 2021, and ends on Monday, July 19, 2021.
+For example, if an exam payment is processed on Thursday, April 14, 2022, the examination window will begin on Wednesday, April 20, 2022, and ends on Monday, July 18, 2022.

-Your exam window will close automatically after 90 days, or if you miss your appointment, your appointment is not canceled in time, if you fail to comply with the non-disclosure agreement at the test center (see page 16), the name on your IDs do not match the name on your CSR, or you have an invalid ID.
+Your exam window will close automatically after 90 days, or if you miss your appointment, your appointment is not canceled in time, if you fail to comply with the non-disclosure agreement at the test center (see page 15), the name on your IDs do not match the name on your CSR, or you have an invalid ID.
 To open a new exam window, you would have to re-apply through your state licensing agency.